mackey123/The-Scottish-Highlands2/README.md

 b.
 As a frequent user I want to be left with more knowledge on the The Highlands then before I visited.

 c.
-As a frequent user I want to be able to be able to recive more information after contacting.
+As a frequent user I want to be able to be able to receive more information after contacting.

 ## Design